 Mr. Irfan provides you the following information to the sale of residential house.
-Calculate his capital gain for the AY 2017-18
+Calculate his purchased another asset within the block during the year 2012-13 for Rs:40,000.
+The entire block of assets is sold during the previous year for Rs:2,00,000.
+Calculate capital gain for the assessment year 2017-18